John the Dwarf

-John the Dwarf (Greek: Ἰωάννης Κολοβός; Arabic: ابو يحنّس القصير (Abū) Yuḥannis al-Qaṣīr; c.
+John the Dwarf (Greek: Ἰωάννης Κολοβός; Arabic: يوحنا القزم Yuḥanna al-Qazim; c.
 339 – c.
 405), also called John Colobus, John Kolobos or Abba John the Dwarf, was a Coptic Desert Father of the early Christian church.

 Life

 John the Dwarf was born in the town of Thebes in Egypt to poor Christian parents.
 At the age of eighteen, he and an elder brother, moved to the desert of Scetes where he became a disciple of Pambo and a good friend of Pishoy.
 He lived a life of austerity and taught several other monks his way of life, among them was Arsenius the Great.

 After the departure of Pambo, John was ordained a priest by Pope Theophilus and became abbot of the monastery he founded around the Tree of Obedience.
 When the Mazices invaded Scetes in 395, John fled the Nitrian Desert and went to live on Mount Colzim, near the present city of Suez, where he died.

 In 515, the relics of John the Dwarf were moved to the Nitrian Desert.
 His feast is celebrated on October 17 in the Roman Catholic Church, on 20 Paopi at the Coptic Orthodox Church and on November 9 in the Eastern Orthodox Church.
 The Monastery of Saint John the Dwarf in Scetes is now recognized by the Coptic orthodox church.

 John lived on only flatbread and vegetables his entire life and could eat one meal a day.